Addex Therapeutics to Release Full-Year 2022 Financial Results and Host Conference Call on March 30, 2023

-/EIN News/ -- Geneva, Switzerland, March 28, 2023 – Addex Therapeutics (SIX and Nasdaq: ADXN), a clinical-stage pharmaceutical company pioneering allosteric modulation-based drug discovery and development, today announced that it will issue its full-year 2022 financial results on Thursday, March 30, 2023.
+Geneva, Switzerland, March 28, 2023 – Addex Therapeutics ADXN, a clinical-stage pharmaceutical company pioneering allosteric modulation-based drug discovery and development, today announced that it will issue its full-year 2022 financial results on Thursday, March 30, 2023.
 Tim Dyer, CEO and Robert Lütjens, Head of Discovery – Biology, will provide a business update and a review of the Addex product pipeline during a teleconference and webcast for investors, analysts and media at 16:00 CEST (15:00 BST / 10:00 EDT / 07:00 PDT) the same day.

 Title: Addex Therapeutics to Announce Full Year 2022 Financial Results and Provides Corporate Update Date: March 30, 2023